tcsvn/pyadlml/docs/dataset.rst

     dir(data)
     >>> [..., df_activities, df_devices, ...]

-to get to know more about the dataset you can take a look at the `aras notebook`_.
+for more information about the dataset, take a look at the `casas aruba notebook`_.

 Aras